 While these currencies may be among the most popular for traders, Bitcoin is the one that’s emerged among the mainstream.
 It’s becoming easier to access Bitcoin, with multiple ways to purchase or store the currency that piggyback on existing apps such as PayPal or Robinhood.
 Of course, traders can also turn to popular apps to buy many cryptocurrencies, too.

 It’s also useful to note how many coins can be issued in each cryptocurrency.
 Many traders have flocked to Bitcoin because of its hard limit on issuance, just 21 million.
 If money continues to flow into Bitcoin and demand rises, this fixed limit virtually ensures that the price will rise over time.
 While that may be good for traders, the volatility makes Bitcoin harder to use as a currency.

 In contrast, Ethereum’s issuance is unlimited, but it has a fixed issuance schedule, which may slow the production of new coins.
 Meanwhile, the production of Dogecoin is unlimited, which is part of the joke.
-That unlimited issuance hasn’t seemed to stifle the currency from skyrocketing in 2021, rising from about a half-penny a coin on Jan.
+That unlimited issuance didn’t seem to stifle the currency from skyrocketing in 2021, rising from about a half-penny a coin on Jan.
 1 to more than $0.60 in May.
-However, the coin continued to trend downward through the course of 2021.
+However, the coin trended downward through the course of 2021 and well into 2022.

 If you’re considering trading cryptocurrencies, it’s valuable to understand that they’re not all created equal.
 Some features such as Bitcoin’s limited issuance may make a currency more attractive than others, at least over a longer period of time.
 But in the short term cryptocurrency is driven by sentiment, so even something created as a joke and with unlimited issuance may rally hard if a swell of interest sweeps in.
 “Much wow,” as a famous doge meme might say.